 Digital art collective teamLab may be best known for the teamLab Borderless and teamLab Planets museums in Tokyo, but they’ve also got exhibitions in some peculiar locations, too.
-For instance, the new teamLab Reconnect in Roppongi is set in a bathhouse and the group’s also got a digital monolith that looks like a pillar of fire outside teamLab Planets Tokyo.
+For instance, teamLab has taken over Kairakuen Garden in Ibaraki and the group’s also got a digital art ramen restaurant at teamLab Planets Tokyo.

-Adding to the list is teamLab’s latest endeavor, taking place at the Fukuoka Shoyu Gallery in Okayama.
-The new exhibition, titled teamLab: Tea Time in the Soy Sauce Storehouse, opened its doors on Thursday April 15 and features two new teamLab installations.
+Adding to the list is teamLab’s tea experience in the Fukuoka Shoyu Gallery in Okayama.
+The new exhibition, titled teamLab: Tea Time in the Soy Sauce Storehouse, features two new teamLab installations.

 Both artworks are set in the former Fukuoka Soy Sauce Building, which dates back to the Meiji era (1868-1912) and was once used for – you guessed it – soy sauce production and storage.
 The artwork known as 'Floating Lamps in Spontaneous Order - the Old Soy Sauce Storehouses' is set up in the basement of the building, where the soy sauce used to be stored.

 This engaging installation features numerous Venetian glass lamps with autonomous LEDs floating on water.
 Each one pulses slow or fast, in sync with its own rhythm.
 You can also interact with the floating lamps by pushing them – if they fall down, they will automatically right themselves and gradually return to their original blinking pattern.
 The combination of the lamps interacting with people and with each other eventually creates the artwork’s so-called spontaneous order.